 Whack Attack!
 Invasive Plant Removal Workdays

 Friends of Lower Haw holds invasive plant removal workdays with State Parks biologists.
 Invasive plant workdays typically involve identifying and removing non-native plants using clippers, pruners, saws, or any other non-motorized hand tool.
-Only State Parks staff will be able to use motorized equipment like chainsaws and brush saws for larger plants.
+Only State Parks staff are allowed to use motorized equipment like chainsaws and brush saws for larger plants.
 Learn about invasive plants and removal techniques.
 Bring your own loppers or hand pruners, work gloves, insect repellent, and water.
 Wear long pants, long sleeve shirt, and sturdy closed-toe shoes.
-There are no restroom facilities at our workday location.
-Our next Whack Attack workday is April 27th from 9:00 to 12:30 (volunteers can leave earlier if they wish).
-Sign up at this link.

 Birdhouse Monitoring

 Friends of Lower Haw uses volunteers to monitor our birdhouses in the Lower Haw River State Natural Area.
 The birdhouses were funded by a generous donation from bePhilARThropy's Bynum Bridge Fest.
-Friends of Lower Haw and New Hope Audubon partnered on a bird nest box project by installing 15 nest boxes intended to accommodate a variety of bird species.
 Volunteers sign up to monitor one or more boxes between February and June every two weeks for nesting activity, then weekly if there is a nest, and report the results.
 Adoption is a commitment for the entire breeding season.
-Contact lowerhawevents@gmail.com with "Birdhouses" in the subject line if you want to volunteer.
-Note: this is a volunteer opportunity that can be done alone.

 Wildlife Camera Monitoring

 Friends of Lower Haw uses volunteers to monitor our wildlife cameras in the Lower Haw River State Natural Area.
 The wildlife cameras were funded by a generous donation from bePhilARThropy's Bynum Bridge Fest.
-We installed 3 wildlife cameras to capture wildlife activity and need volunteer monitors for each wildlife camera.
+We have 3 wildlife cameras to capture wildlife activity and need volunteer monitors for each wildlife camera.
 The wildlife cameras are monitored year-round, downloading the images every month.
 See a presentation by Matt Spangler at this link and on our Publications page about the Secret Life of Animals based on our wildlife camera images.
-Contact lowerhawevents@gmail.com with "Wildlife Cameras" in the subject line if you want to volunteer.
-Note: this is a volunteer opportunity that can be done alone.

 Clean-Up Events